Survey: Is N.C’s Born-Digital News Legacy Being Sent Down the Memory Hole?

 Don’t believe me?
 Go to https://www.washingtonpost.com/wp-srv/politics/special/clinton/clinton.htm and click on the “Poll Taker.”
 It’s lost to a technology that’s long been made obsolete.

 When I want to add this digital innovation to my list of “clips” for my resume, I often can’t.
-When I want to illustrate for my UNC journalism students a first-hand account of media innovation, they have to rely on their imaginations.
+When I want to illustrate to my UNC journalism students a first-hand account of media innovation, they have to rely on their imaginations.
 And when historians and The Washington Post company look back on it not just 15 years from now but 150 years from now, they won’t have the benefit of some of the most ground-breaking features that drove public opinion.

 But what’s more amazing is that if you work in a newsroom today, the legacy of your born-digital content is probably at risk just as much as mine was at the dawn of the digital news era.
 If you run a digital news business, one of your greatest competitive advantages is going 404 every day.
 And if you live in one of the communities served by a newspaper with a website, the story of your generation is being written in digital sand.